Critical Warning Signs of Compulsive Hoarding

 Hoarders have a hard time allowing other people to use, borrow, or even touch their possessions without becoming hostile.
 Their belongings are theirs alone and cannot be given away or disposed of.
 After all, you may throw it away or keep it from them after you borrow it.

-6. They Have Multiple Pets
+6. Hoarding Multiple Pets

 Hoarders love to talk about the items that they have acquired and will talk endlessly about their collection.
 You may find your conversations always being brought back to their belongings and the new items they want for their collection.